 The School's commitment to providing a supportive environment for experiential learning extends far beyond the classroom.
-Opportunities for outdoor education are integral to our curriculum and the experiences which students have at the school.
+Opportunities for Outdoor Learning are integral to our curriculum and the experiences which students have at the school.

-The principals underlying the School's Outdoor Education Programme emphasise:
+The principals underlying our approach to Outdoor Learning emphasise:

 Activities undertaken include: